sb689/data_pipeline/README.md

 ### Webservice test

-The webserver endpoint is developed and tested in this repo: https://github.com/sb689/server_api
+The webserver endpoint is developed and tested in this repo: https://github.com/sb689/server_api.
+Result of performance test is also added.

 ### DAG diagram